UoW-CPC/muscle-orchestrator/README.md

  1. Passes to a MUSCLE process the first two files from the 'data/output' folder and writes the output 'temp-1.afas' in the 'data/profile' folder.
  2. Passes to a MUSCLE process the third file from the 'data/output' folder and the 'temp-1.afas' from the 'data/profile', and writes the output 'temp-2.afas' in the 'data/profile' folder.
  3. Repeat the 2 step until all files have been processed.
- 4. In the last iteration in step 3 MUSCLE takes as input the last file from the 'data/output' folder and the last file created in the 'data/profile', and writes the output 'results.afas' to the folder 'data/result'.
+ 4. In the last iteration of step 3, MUSCLE takes as an input the last file from the 'data/output' folder and the last temp file created in the 'data/profile', and writes the output 'results.afas' to the folder 'data/final'.

- 5. Writes details related to this process to a log file into the folder 'logs'.
+Details related to this process are being writen to the log file into the folder 'logs'.
 Log filename: muscle-orchestrator.log.

- __Important:__ Your dataset must contain more than 100 sequences.
-Otherwise you might get unexpected results.